 University of Toronto, Toronto,

 Dr Subodh Verma is an internationally renowned cardiac surgeon-scientist and Professor at the University of Toronto.
 He is the current Canada Research Chair in Cardiovascular Surgery, having previously served as the Canada Research Chair in Atherosclerosis (2007-2017).
-Dr Verma was awarded the Lister Prize in Surgery from the University of Toronto in 2021 in recognition of his outstanding and continuing productivity of international stature.
+Dr Verma is a Fellow of the Canadian Academy of Health Sciences, one of the highest national honours that recognizes scholars for their promotion of health science.
+In 2022, Dr Verma was named a Clarivate Highly Cited Researcher in Clinical Medicine.
+In 2021, he was bestowed the University of Toronto Lister Prize in Surgery in recognition of his outstanding and continuing productivity of international stature.
 He is a past recipient of the Howard Morgan Award for Distinguished Achievements in Cardiovascular Research from the International Academy of Cardiovascular Sciences and the Royal College of Physicians and Surgeons of Canada Gold Medal in Surgery.
 Dr Verma is an appointee of the American Association of Thoracic Surgeons (AATS) and a member of the Royal Society of Canada College of New Scholars, Artists and Scientists.

-Dr Verma’s over 500 peer-reviewed publications have earned him a Google Scholar h-index of 108 with ~58,000 citations.
+Dr Verma’s over 500 peer-reviewed publications have earned him a Google Scholar h-index of 115 with nearly 60,000 citations.
 He has published extensively in highly impactful journals like the NEJM, Lancet, Nature, Circulation, European Heart Journal and JACC.
-He is an Associate Editor of the European Heart Journal.
-Dr Verma is an active contributor to Canadian clinical practice guidelines and co-authored the recently updated recommendations for atrial fibrillation, antiplatelet therapy, diabetes, and heart failure; he was also a member of the 2018 AATS consensus guidelines committee on bicuspid aortic valverelated aortopathy.
-Dr Verma has served in various capacities on the American Heart Association Council on Cardiovascular Surgery and Anesthesia since 2008.
+He is an Associate Editor of the European Heart Journal and a Section Editor of Current Opinion in Cardiology.
+Dr Verma is an active contributor to Canadian clinical practice guidelines and co-authored the recently updated recommendations for atrial fibrillation, antiplatelet therapy, diabetes, and heart failure; he was also a member of the 2018 AATS consensus guidelines committee on bicuspid aortic valve-related aortopathy.
+Dr Verma is the current Scientific Program Committee Chair for the Canadian Society of Cardiac Surgeons and has served in various capacities on the American Heart Association Council on Cardiovascular Surgery and Anesthesia since 2008.

 Dr Verma leads a dynamic pre-clinical and translational research team that leverages pre-clinical disease models and clinical trial-derived data to identify novel mediators of cardiometabolic diseases.
 His current research is centred around modulating vascular regenerative cell exhaustion to alleviate cardiometabolic risk.
 Dr Verma holds 2 United States patents, and his research program is supported by national peer-reviewed grants.